walmartdigital/k8s-101/labs/06-deploying-using-flux/06-deploying-using-flux.md

+# Deploying using Flux and exposing your artifacts to the Internet

+Flux is a tool that automatically ensures that the state of a cluster matches the config in git.
+It uses an operator in the cluster to trigger deployments inside Kubernetes, which means you don't need a separate CD tool.
+It monitors all relevant image repositories, detects new images, triggers deployments and updates the desired running configuration based on that (and a configurable policy).

+Flux is our tool for implementing GitOps in the Cloud.

+In this lab you will learn how to:

+* Use namespaces to isolate your artifacts from other users of the cluster
+* Deploy an artifact using Flux
+* Trigger Flux to force an update to an artifact
+* Use ingress rules to expose your artifacts to the Internet

 # Using namespaces

 Namespaces provide a scope for names.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Namespaces are a way to divide cluster resources between multiple users.